lxnf/Therium/README.md

 # How to use this?
-First of all, download it (ofc) https://github.com/lxnf/Therium/raw/refs/heads/main/TheriumV2.1.1.zip Then, Join the game you want to use this on, Open the .exe, Inject, Paste your desired script into the textbox, and press execute!
+First of all, download it from the Releases tab.
+Then, Join the game you want to use this on, Open the .exe, Inject, Paste your desired script into the textbox, and press execute!
 If everything went well, It should work.

 # Is this paid?